 Most experts recommend rounding up to $10,000, which is why final expense life insurance policies often come with a $10,000 benefit.
 If you don’t have $10,000 to stash in a money market account to cover the cost of your funeral, you can always buy final expense insurance and name a loved one as the beneficiary of the policy.

 That way, he or she won’t be out of pocket $10,000.
 Having a final expense policy can make it easier for your loved one to get that money.
-If you had $10,000 in a savings account it would take your loved one longer to have legal access to that money, particularly if you were to die without a will.
+If you had $10,000 in a savings account, it may take your loved one longer to access that money, particularly if he or she is not listed as a beneficiary on your bank account.

 Some final expense insurance policies are only available to those 50 or older.
 So what do you do if you’re under 50 and you don’t want your funeral to be a financial burden to a loved one?
 You can set up a dedicated savings account and share access to the account with your loved one, or buy a bond for the person who would be responsible for planning your memorial service.
 In some cases, you can pre-pay for a funeral with a funeral home, but doing this too far in advance can lead to complications if you move or if the funeral home goes out of business.